qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 down is that they make the game easier (or that you find them while looking for something else).
 They're not required, and in fact, players looking for a challenge are as likely to go for a no-upgrade run as they are to aim for 100%.
-In this case, finding them all is about persistence more than anything else, and the journey is most of the reward, because anyone who's played the game enough to find all the upgrades is unlikely to actually need them.
-Still, the fact that each one provides some tangible benefit can get players to look – or, at least, to enjoy incidental finds – when the journey isn't enough on its own.
+In this case, **finding them all is about persistence more than anything else, and the journey is most of the reward**, because anyone who's played the game enough to find all the upgrades is unlikely to actually need them.
+Still, **the fact that each one provides some tangible benefit can get players to look** – or, at least, to enjoy incidental finds – when the journey isn't enough on its own.

 # SCREEN ILLUSTRATING SUPER METROID OR SOTN COLLECTIBLES